 Fill with a premium bird seed (the dollar store stuff doesn’t attract birds and will only grow weeds in your lawn, trust me) and hang.

 The lip on this DIY bird feeder may seem high, and feel free to lower it if you like, but my reasoning was that I know some squirrel is going to try to sneak in and I didn’t want its weight tipping all the food out of the feeder.
-By having a taller lip, the bird seed is more protected from the weather and from spilling.
+By having a taller lip, the bird seed is more protected from the weather.

 It’s not fool-proof, but it should help.